snyk-community/sdr-bootstrap-prepack/README.md

 #### Create a Data Grid component

-We have to walk through the same process to create a Data Grid component for `Person` entity:
+We have to walk through the same process in order to create a Data Grid component for `Person` entity:
 * Install generator with `SpringDataRest.DataGrids.Search.SortPageToggle` key.
 * Select on `/data-grid` page Panel component under title `Persons`.
 * Start generation wizard and enter `Tutorial` for group name and `PersonDataGrid` for component name.
 * Choose installed generator from `SpringDataRest` category.
 It has a description:

+        `
-        `Data grid for displaying a collection of entities or entity projections found by a custom search method in entity's repository.`
+        Data grid for displaying a collection of entities or entity projections found by a custom search method in entity's repository.
+        `

 Here we need to review the metadata structure for this generator.
 The metadata is slightly differs from the previous generator metadata because here we want to generate a component which is listening to another component.